inesc-id/dclaims-pm/TIMELINE.md

 - [ ] .verifyCert by Hash or by JSON of Certs available in the Chain.
 - [ ] Show a demo of publishing cert in one machine and verifying in the other (then revoke and verify again)
 - [ ] Complete remaining Core Nodeschool courses.
+- [ ] Start Survey Research about the ideal Verifiable Claims System

 #### Week - Sep 25